 - 0.4 ounces sodium lactate

-- 3 tablespoons of fragrance oil optional
+- 3 tablespoons fragrance oil or lemon essential oil optional

 Instructions

-- Check the temperature of both solutions after an hour or so.
+- Prep for blending.
+Check the temperature of both solutions after an hour or so.
 Before proceeding, they should be around 90-100 degrees.
 It is best if they are within ten degrees of each other.
 Add the sodium lactate to the cooled lye water.
 Before blending, have your soap mold, last teaspoon of lemon zest, and fragrance ready.
 Put on gloves and googles.

-- Pour the lye solution into the melted oils and blend with a stick blender until you reach trace.
+- Blend to trace.
+Pour the lye solution into the melted oils and blend with a stick blender until you reach trace.
 Trace is reached when the soap forms a batter and the stick blender leaves a trail when dragged across the top of the pot.
 Once trace is reached, add the fragrance and remaining lemon zest and stir in by hand.
 Immediately pour the soap batter into the mold.
 Place in a turned off oven or other draft-free place and allow to set for 24 hours.

-- Turn out the loaf of soap and slice into bars.
+- Cure.
+Turn out the loaf of soap and slice into bars.
 Allow to bars to cure in a well-ventilated space for at least 2 weeks before using.
 Since this soap has a high percentage of olive oil, it will last longer if allowed to cure for 4 weeks.

 Video